tarampampam/mustpl/README.md

 - {{ person.age=38 }}
 ```

-Will be rendered as follows:
+It will be rendered as follows:

 ```text
 Hello Harry!